semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 Content appearance animation is 300ms with `ease-out`.
 Skeleton gradient animation has 2000ms duration by default.

-> In case you do not need animation in the Skeleton, you can stop the animation using the property `duration="0"` 🕺🏻
+> In case you don’t need animation in the Skeleton, you can stop the animation using the property `duration="0"` 🕺🏻

 @## How to skeleton different components and elements on a page?